Ford Prison information

 The establishment is split into two sites with a main road dividing the sites.
 The residential side comprises of the prisoner accommodation, education, gym, chaplaincy and multi-faith room, visits hall, PICTA, kitchens and DART (substance misuse team).

-The other side of the road is known as the estates/industries side and comprises the Offender Management Unit (OMU), activities, laundry, engineering, DHL, injection moulding, land-based activities, and other workshops and prisoner activity areas.
+The other side of the road is known as the estates/industries side and comprises the Offender Management Unit (OMU), activities, engineering, DHL, injection moulding, land-based activities, and other workshops and prisoner activity areas.

 Tel: 01903 663000